ramenengine/afkit/README.md

 # AllegroForthKit

-A barebones foundational package for programming with [Allegro 5](http://liballeg.org/) in standard ANS Forth.
+A package for programming with [Allegro 5](http://liballeg.org/) in standard ANS Forth.

 ## Overview

-With this package, you can bring up an accelerated graphics window which can be continuously updated by an included main loop (a kind of message pump), allowing you to create modern-level games or other graphical programs in virtually any supported 32-bit ANS-compliant or compatible Forth.
+This package brings up a hardware-accelerated graphics window on which you can write games or other graphical programs.

-Allegro is a portable game development library that abstracts away many platform differences and grants access to accelerated graphics, audio and input devices via a rich API.
+Allegro is a portable gamedev library that grants access to graphics cards, audio and input devices via a rich and easy-to-use API.

-Bindings for [FMOD 5 Low-level API](http://www.fmod.org/documentation/#content/generated/lowlevel_api.html) are also included due to its simpler audio API compared to Allegro.
+Bindings for [FMOD 5 Low-level API](http://www.fmod.org/documentation/#content/generated/lowlevel_api.html) are also included due to its simpler audio API.

-[Forth Foundation Library](http://soton.mpeforth.com/flag/ffl/index.html) is included for capabilities often required when working with modern libaries - features such as XML, Base64, MD5 etc.  XML DOM access and Base64 are automatically loaded to support some higher level features I plan on including in a framework based on this package, but this may change.
+[Forth Foundation Library](http://soton.mpeforth.com/flag/ffl/index.html) is included for capabilities often required when working with modern libaries and file formats- features such as XML, Base64, MD5 etc.  XML DOM access and Base64 are automatically loaded to support some higher level features I plan on including in a framework based on this package, but this may change.

 This is not a comprehensive game development library; it is a cleaned-up version of [Bubble](http://github.com/rogerlevy/bubble/) with fixed-point, Komodo-specific, and game-development-framework files removed and provisions for portability added.
 It is being developed on SwiftForth / Win32.
 Bindings for other systems and other modifications to increase its platform reach and ease-of-portability are greatly encouraged.

 ## Rationale

-Forth is a post-fixed, stack-based, interactive language with an emphasis on simplicity and minimalism.
-I've found it to be an excellent language for quickly communicating program code to the computer and experimenting interactively with a running game.
-While it lacks many advanced features of other languages, and will probably never take advantage of the latest CPU features, it also lacks some of the headaches and obstacles of other languages - i.e. it is simpler, without sacrificing too much run-time performance.
-It's also a lot of fun, and it can teach you to be a better programmer.
+Forth is a post-fixed, stack-based, typeless, interactive language with an emphasis on simplicity and minimalism.
+From my over 15 years of using and researching with it, I've found it to be an excellent language for experimenting interactively with a running game.
+While it lacks many advanced features of other languages, and will probably never take advantage of the latest CPU features, it also lacks some of the headaches and obstacles of other languages.
+In short it's simpler, without sacrificing too much run-time performance.
+It's also lots of fun, and it can even teach you to be a better programmer.

-As proof that Forth can be used to make non-trivial, graphically rich games, see [The Lady](http://store.steampowered.com/app/341060/The_Lady/), a high-definition 2D game I built with a custom engine based on an predecessor of this package.
+For proof that Forth can do non-trivial, graphically demanding games, check out [The Lady](http://store.steampowered.com/app/341060/The_Lady/), a high-definition 2D game I built with a custom engine based on an predecessor of this package.

 ## Portability